alexwlchan/alexwlchan.net/src/_drafts/medicine-man.md

 The idea of human remains as display objects is slowly – too slowly – changing.)

 I doubt the artist was trying to represent a queer experience, but I found a resonance there anyway.
-Other people found examples of queerness as solidarity, the messiness of being queer, and the difficulties of coming out.
+Other people at the event found examples of queerness as solidarity, the messiness of being queer, and the difficulties of coming out.

 I'm used to going into a gallery and being told how to interpret the displays; it was strange to be asked how I felt about the exhibits.
 I don't remember the last time I was in a museum and explicitly invited to provide my own interpretation -- but I quite liked it.